cmurray187/cmurray187.github.io/_posts/2020-7-23-Herring RNA QC Pilot.md

 I sent 16 larvae (one per replicare tank) to UW's Functional Genomics Core for a pilot RNA extraction and QC.
 The extraction was completed by Dr. Sengkeo Srinouanprachanh on 7/2/2020.

 RNA extracted using Zymo RNA Mini Kit.
-QC done using Eukaryote Total RNA Pico in Agilent 2100 bioanalyzer.
+QC was completed using Eukaryote Total RNA Pico assay in a Agilent 2100 bioanalyzer.

 RNA quality varied between samples.
 See the electropherograms below: